 We run our algorithm as follows: the LiDAR is preprocessed by Airborne 1 Inc. to define data points as ground or structure.
 Two data sets are constructed.
-The first is a $600m \times 700m$ area over a suburban region of Berkeley, California, and the second is a 700m \times 680m area over the University of California, Berkeley campus.
+The first is a 600m \times 700m area over a suburban region of Berkeley, California, and the second is a 700m \times 680m area over the University of California, Berkeley campus.
 For these two data sets, a ground truth is constructed by hand for performance characterization purposes.
 Only structure points are considered in our algorithm.
 For each structure point, i, a feature vector \mathbf{fv}i is created.
-Then the segmentation is carried out using optimal weights determined from the learning spectral clustering algorithm, as described in Section 3.
+Then the segmentation is carried out using optimal weights shown in Table 2, determined from the learning spectral clustering algorithm described in Section 3.
+As seen, height variation and height are the most influential features, while hue and value are least important.
 DSM and the segmentation results for residential data are shown in Fig. 1.
 Large segments corresponding to building structures are easily discernable in Fig. 1(b).
 These segments are then sorted into bins, new features are determined for each segment, and the SVM algorithm is used to classify the segments as described in Section 4.